-For energy professionals looking to utilize drone systems in their work, there are many opportunities available.
-UAS operators can be employed by companies in the energy industry to perform a range of tasks such as aerial photos and videography, surveying and mapping, pipeline monitoring, oil spill cleanup logistics, and more.
+For energy professionals looking to incorporate drones into their work, numerous opportunities exist.
+Companies in the energy industry hire UAS operators to conduct various tasks, including aerial photography and videography, surveying and mapping, pipeline monitoring, logistics for oil spill cleanup, and more.

 One point worth noticing is that the Federal Aviation Administration is allowing, through their waiver system, energy firms to conduct BVLOS flights, which are normally prohibited by Part 107 regulations, to inspect larger areas in less time.